mzki/feserver/README.md

 ## Library

-`github.com/mzki/feserver/src` provides the library for getting the F.E. questions.
+`github.com/mzki/feserver/src` provides the Go library for getting the F.E. questions. you can write program using it.

 ## License